VA LGBTQ+ Outreach

 Display a commemorative poster at your facility to help make LGBTQ+ Veterans feel welcome.

-The last week in March is Lesbian, Gay, Bisexual and Transgender (LGBT) Health Awareness Week.
-To mark the event, please display a commemorative poster at your facility and help make LGBT Veterans feel welcome.
+The last week in March is Lesbian, Gay, Bisexual, Transgender, Queer Questioning (LGBTQ+) Health Awareness Week.
+To mark the event, please display a commemorative poster at your facility and help make LGBTQ+ Veterans feel welcome.
 The poster can be printed on 8.5”x11” paper or used with electronic bulletin board systems.

 This year’s theme, Let’s Talk!
 Sexual orientation and gender identity matter in health care, encourages patient-provider communication to facilitate patient trust, disclosure, and positive health outcomes.
-LGBT Health Awareness Week is an important time to bring attention to the unique health needs of LGBT Americans.
-LGBT Health Awareness Week is sponsored by the LGBT Health Program and the Office of Primary Care Services.
+LGBTQ+ Health Awareness Week is an important time to bring attention to the unique health needs of LGBTQ+ Americans.
+LGBTQ+ Health Awareness Week is sponsored by the LGBTQ+ Health Program and the Office of Primary Care Services.
 For more information, please email VALGBTProgram@va.gov.

 We Serve All Who Served

-This poster was developed to increase visibility of Veterans with lesbian, gay, bisexual, transgender and related identities at VHA.
-The tagline "We Serve All Who Served" underscores VA's non-discrimination policy, and honors the service history of LGBT Veterans.
+This poster was developed to increase visibility of LGBTQ+ Veterans at VHA.
+The tagline "We Serve All Who Served" underscores VA's non-discrimination policy, and honors the service history of LGBTQ+ Veterans.
 Download, print, and display the poster in common areas of your facility, including reception areas.